zthurman/programmingsoapbox/README.md

 4. Don't touch the wires if you can help it.
 They have this annoying tendency to let the magic smoke out of the machine.
-When that happens, it's very hard to put it back.
+When the magic smoke gets out, it's very hard to put it back.

 5. The K&R Chapter 5 Verse 1
 ```